bbi-lab/bbi-genome-data/README.md

       *  _*.fa.finished_  is the _*.fa.filtered_  file with pseudo-autosomal regions (PARs) masked and/or manual modifications, if either is applied; otherwise, it is the same as _*.fa.filtered_
       *  _*.fa.finished.bz2_  is the _*.fa.finished_  file with *bzip2* compression
   *  if necessary, make manual edits to the _*.fa.finished_  file and compress it with `bzip2 -k`.
 For example, in the Ensembl release 99, the *Macaca mulatta* genome does not include the mitochondrial chromosome so you may want to add it to the _*.fa.finished_  fasta file.
 You may want to describe manual modifications in a 'TAG' prefixed line added to the log.out file
+  *  custom genome preparation
+      *  download the base FASTA and GTF files to a source directory
+      *  add, remove, or modify the sequences in the FASTA file and edit the GTF file accordingly.
+The header for sequences that you want included in the finished FASTA file must have the token 'REF' in the fourth field, when you select sequences using the *sequences_to_keep_ref()* function.
+      *  make an organism file for the custom genome in which
+          * ENSEMBL_DNA_URL points to the source directory with the modified FASTA file
+          * ENSEMBL_GTF_URL points to the source directory with the modified GTF file
+          * FASTA_GZ is the name of the modified, compressed FASTA file
+          * GTF_GZ is the name of the modified, compressed GTF file
+          * WGET_FASTA_GZ=0
+          * WGET_GTF_GZ=0
+      *  continue by running the *genome.01.run.sh*, *rna.01.run.sh*, and *atac.01.run.sh* scripts
   *  Ensembl fasta files
       *  we download the _*.dna.toplevel.fa_  fasta file
       *  the toplevel fasta files can have a variety of sequences, which are described at various web sites including